Macbook seasoned 2011 15 Inch evaluate

 Temps, fans, noise

 38db – 46.3db.
-With an average of 42.6db.
+With an average of 42.6 dB.
 This may or may not ring any bells, but the fans were audible in human language but stayed in check.
-They would be too loud for a dramatic scene in a movie, but gameplay-wise it’s fine.
+They would be too loud for a dramatic scene in a movie, but gameplay-wise, it’s fine.

-The fans didn’t start kicking in until about 20 minutes into the game, after which they remained steady at about 2700rpm each.
+The fans didn’t start kicking in until about 20 minutes into the game, after which they remained steady at about 2700 rpm each.
 Temps clocked at the following:

 Intel CPU: 67 degrees Celsius (idle: 46) | or 153 Fahrenheit (idle: 115)

-AMD GPU: 65 degrees Celsius (idle: 45) | or 149 Fahrenheit (idle: 113)
+AMD GPU: 65 degrees Celsius (inactive: 45) | or 149 Fahrenheit (idle: 113)

 Conclusions